ColumbiaCMB/equipment/README.md

 # equipment

-Unrelated libraries for communicating with lab equipment.
+Libraries for communicating with lab equipment.